BlaqueDevs/se-assignment-day-4-software-project-management-prevyne/README.md

   for AI-driven solutions like the College Admissions Enquiry Chatbot.

 ## 13. How can understanding market trends inform your software’s positioning and development?
+  Targeting the Right Audience: Focusing on prospective students, parents, and international applicants who benefit most from the chatbot.
+  Feature Prioritization: Incorporating trending features like multilingual support, AI-driven personalization, and integration with existing college systems.
+  Competitive Differentiation: Highlighting unique features like 24/7 availability and real-time data integration to stand out in the market.
+  Marketing Strategy: Aligning messaging with current trends, such as the growing demand for AI-powered solutions in education.
+  Scalability: Designing the chatbot to handle increasing user demand, especially during peak admission seasons.